vertexcover-io/locatr/README.md

 ### Locatrs

-Locatrs are  are wrapper around the main plugin (playwright, selenium).
+Locatrs are a wrapper around the main plugin (playwright, selenium).
 Currently only playwright is supported.

 #### PlaywrightLocatr
 Create an instance of `PlayWrightLocatr` using